markomanninen/llmmanugen/chatgpt_ada_manual.md

 ---PROMPT ENDS ABOVE---

-The rest is basically following the instruction and step-by-step guide wizarded by ChatGPT.
+The rest is basically following the step-by-step instructions wizarded by ChatGPT.

-However, it is good to know the internal working of the class to have a better control over the flow of generating the hierarchical tree and traversing throught it.
+However, it is good to know the internal working of the class to have a better control over the flow of generating the hierarchical tree and traversing through it.

 # Features